6 Tips for Choosing Deck Colors that Perfectly Complement Your Home's Exterior

 • Dark gray: Gray can work well with either cool or warm color schemes.
-A darker hue like this will also hide footprints better.
+Keep in mind that a darker hue can also hide footprints and dirt better.

 • Dark blue: Perfect for cottage or Cape Cod-style homes, this classic shade works well with a variety of secondary tones, including lighter blue, cream, beige, and even more playful hues such as purple and pink.

 • Green: A popular interior paint choice, green is a lovely tone for a deck color.
 It works well with traditional facades as well as more contemporary homes and can be paired with many colors including taupe, black, and red.
 Shades of green range from soft sage to deep forest green.